dkaslovsky/ElasticBatch/README.md

 {"a": 1, "b": 2, "_index": "my-index", "_id": 3}
 {"a": 8, "b": 9, "_index": "my-index", "_id": 17}
 ```
 Callable kwargs add key/value pairs to each document, where the key corresponds to the name of the kwarg and the value is the function's return value.
-This works for DataFrames, as they are transformed to documents (dicts) before applying the supplied metadata functions.
+Each function must accept one argument (the document as a dict) and return one value.
+This also works for DataFrames, as they are transformed to documents (dicts) before applying the supplied metadata functions.

-The key/value pairs are added to the top level of each document.
+The key/value pairs are added to the top-level of each document.
 Note that the user need not add documents with data nested under a `_source` key, as metadata fields can be handled at the same level as the data fields.
 For further details, see the underlying Elasticsearch client [bulk insert](https://elasticsearch-py.readthedocs.io/en/master/helpers.html) documentation on handling of metadata fields in flat dicts.

 ### Exception Handling